Particular/docs.particular.net/persistence/sql/postgresql-scripts.md

 ---
 title: PostgreSQL Scripts
 component: SqlPersistence
-reviewed: 2017-10-23
+reviewed: 2019-08-21
 related:
  - nservicebus/operations
 versions: '[3,)'
 ---

-Scripts and SQL used when interacting with a [PostgreSQL](https://www.postgresql.org/) database.
+Scripts and SQL statements used when interacting with a [PostgreSQL](https://www.postgresql.org/) database.

 ## Build Time

-Scripts created at build time and executed as part of a deployment or decommissioning of an endpoint.
+Scripts are created at build time and can be executed manually as part of a deployment or decommissioning of an endpoint.

 ### Outbox